Collinsport: The Todds' Antique Shop

-It was the dream of Philip and Megan Todd to one day open their own antique shop.
-In December 1969 they did just that and opened their business here in Collinsport.
+It was the dream of Philip (Christopher Bernau) and Megan Todd (Marie Wallace) to one day open their own antique shop.
+In December 1969, they did just that and opened their business here in Collinsport.
 Carolyn Stoddard discovered the store and took an interest in it early on and voluntarily worked part-time at the shop for a while.
 Finding and buying their treasures from area estates and auctions was a short-lived endeavor for the Todds however.
 The antique shop burned to the ground in mid-February 1970, one in a string of "unfortunate events" that also took the lives of Philip and Megan shortly thereafter.

 Weatherby Farm

-A property bordering the Collinwood estate to the south, owned by Mordecai Grimes in the early 19th century (circa 1840).
+A property bordering the Collinwood estate to the south, owned by Mordecai Grimes (Thayer David) in the early 19th century (circa 1840).
 The Collins' had been trying to acquire this property for quite some time, but Mordecai always declined to sell.
 He didn't want to give up the land his father had left to him.
 One day his cattle broke through the fences between the farm and the Collins property.
 A week later, all his cattle were dead.
-Mordecai accused Quentin Collins of killing them with witchcraft.
+Mordecai accused Quentin Collins (David Selby) of killing them with witchcraft.

 Widow's Hill

 Widows' Hill is a high elevation point outside of the village and the location of the Collinwood estate.
 It was one 100 feet (30 m) from the edge of the cliff to the water below, and on a cloudless day, one could see 20 miles (32 km) out to sea from the cliff along the water.
 Widows' Hill acquired its name because women used to wait on the cliff and look out to sea, watching for their ill-fated husbands' ships to return.
-When Jeremiah Collins decided to build Collinwood on the hill in the 1796, he turned the widows away and told them to go home and keep their grief to themselves.
+When Jeremiah Collins (Anthony George) decided to build Collinwood on the hill in 1796, he turned the widows away and told them to go home and keep their grief to themselves.

 Some people in Collinsport claimed that the widows still walked the hill 150 years later as ghosts.
 The wailing sounds coming from the hill were believed to be the sobbing widows, rather than the wind, and some old-timers in town claimed to have seen them walking the hill from a distance.

 By 1967, three people had thrown themselves off the cliff.
-Josette Collins jumped to her death because she was being pursued by her "lover" and would rather die than welcome his attentions, and the two others were Collinwood governesses.
+Josette du Pres Collins (Kathryn Leigh Scott) jumped to her death because she was being pursued by her "lover" Barnabas Collins and would rather die than welcome his attentions, and the two others were Collinwood governesses.
 Legend told of a third governess who would one day be found dead at the bottom of the cliff.
 Some have speculated that this is Cadillac Mountain in Acadia National Park, just outside Bar Harbor, Maine.
 Others believe this is nearby Thunder Hole.